fidgety/example/README.md

+## Example react app

-There's a lot going on here, I wanted to delve into a lot of areas so there was more to discuss and pull to bits
+For the size of the app there's a lot going on here, I wanted to explore a few things I've new done before and cover as much as I could so there will be more to discuss and tear apart. [http://moonpig.surge.sh/](http://moonpig.surge.sh/)

-HAL

-Timings
-    React/linters/Redux/Router/Pages 40mins
-    Search to results 30mins (lot's of faffing with router as always 🤦🏻‍♂️)

-Styled components
-    -reset
+# To run locally

+`yarn`
+`yarn start`

+# Create React App

+I firmly believe developers should suffer the pain of configuring webpack at least once, I've suffered it more times than a care to remember.
+Given the time constrains create-react-app made sense as a starting point.

+# Dev tools added

+- airbnb linting rules
-ESlint airbnb and prettier
+- prettier

-Router

-constants

-seo
+- redux logger
+- propTypes

+# Stack

-    - nfl helmet
+- Redux
-    - ssr
+- react router

-prop-types

-redux
+- redux thunk

-styleguideist

-containers

-imaages
-    -srcset
-    -laxyload
+# Styled components

+I'm a big fan of styled components, I've added them in for discussion more than anything else

+# Tests

+Time was not kind, I've added a few examples of how I'd approach unit testing React.
+I'd use Cypress.io for e2e testing if I had time.

+# Other things I'd like to add

+- SEO considerations (helmet and SSR)
+- styleguideist for really nice living documentation
+- page optimisation with srcset and lazy loading of images